The de Ferrers Academy

 The de Ferrers Academy (formerly De Ferrers Specialist Technology College) is a secondary school with academy status located in Burton upon Trent, Staffordshire, England.

 Admissions

 The school is split into three Campuses.
 Dove campus for years 7-8 on Harehedge Lane, and Trent campus, for years 9,10,11, on St Mary's Drive and the new Sixth Form Campus for years 12-13.
 The school offered the International Baccalaureate Diploma Programme from 2008 until 2010 and replaced it with the AQA Baccalaureate.

 The main campus, Trent, is in the west of Burton on Trent, north of Horninglow and west of the A38 in the parish of Horninglow and Eton.
-Dove, the other campus, is located less than a kilometer away in Outwoods, directly to the west.
+Dove, the other campus, is located less than a kilometre away in Outwoods, directly to the west.
 The third campus for Sixth Form, is located next to the town hall in Burton town centre.

 History

 Former schools

 It opened in 1965 as Dovecliff Grammar School on St Mary's Drive.
 Nearby was Horninglow Secondary Modern School on Harehedge Lane which opened in 1958.